hhandika/segul/README.md

 4. Computing alignment summary statistics.
 5. Getting sample IDs from a collection of alignments.
 6. Extracting sequences from a collection of alignments based on user-defined IDs.
 The feature comes with regular expression support.

-Planned features:

-1. Converting dna sequences to amino acid and vice versa.
+7. Converting dna sequences to amino acid and vice versa (in development).

 Supported sequence formats: